kovalruss/chips/Readme.md

 ```

 ## Chips logging
 Choose logging type.
-Can be applied to remove and add.
+Can be applied to remove and add (-rt --result_type)
-list_files (default for add) - list all affected files,
+1) list_files (default for add) - list all affected files,
-count_files (default for remove)- print number of files affected(-rt --result_type),
+2) count_files (default for remove) - print number of files affected,
-blind = no output
+3) blind - no output
 ```bash
 python -m chips -a -rt count_files
 ```